davidpallmann/hashnode-backups/cl0odpb650194twnvhmuz9n45.md

 4. Click **Functions** in the left pane.

-5. Click **Create a Function**.
+5. Click **Create a Function** and enter/select the following:

-6. Select **Author from Scratch**, since this will be a simple, self-contained function.
+    A. Select **Author from Scratch**, since this will be a simple, self-contained function.

-7. For Function name, enter **hello-graviton**.

-8. Under Runtime, select the latest .NET version available.
+    B. Function name: **hello-graviton**

-    We're using **.NET 6 (C#/PowerShell)**.
+    C. Runtime: **.NET 6 (C#/PowerShell)**

-9. Under Permissions - change default execution role, keep the default of **Create a new role with basic permissions**.
+    D. Permissions - change default execution role: **Create a new role with basic permissions**

-10. Click **Create Function**.
+    E. Click **Create Function**.

     ![02-create-lambda.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647111422951/oJSDU1mkp.png)

     The page that follows will show your configured-but-not-yet-uploaded hello-graviton function.

-11. Take note of the role that was automatically generated for the function.
+6. Take note of the role that was automatically generated for the function.
 You can find this on the Configuration tab, Permissions section in the Execution role pane.

     ![02-create-lambda-02.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647111722944/a3-DHHW3r.png)